Use the links below to jump to the information you are looking for:

 - Must be juried into the festival based on the quality of their work.
 You will be notified on Monday, May 15, 2017 by email if you have been accepted into the festival.

 - Completely fill out the Community Inclusion Program application and submit the application by 11:59 PM MST on Wednesday, May 31, 2017.
-You will be notified of your acceptance into the Community Inclusion Program on Friday, June 9, 2017.
+You will be notified of your acceptance into the Artisan Scholarship Program on Friday, June 9, 2017.

-- If both juried into the festival and are a Community Inclusion Program recipient, the candidate must commit to being an active and engaged participant in the associated programs and trainings to prepare as an exhibitor for the 2017 Craft Lake City DIY Festival.
+- If both juried into the festival and are an Artisan Scholarship Program recipient, the candidate must commit to being an active and engaged participant in the associated programs and trainings to prepare as an exhibitor for the 2017 Craft Lake City DIY Festival.

 DIY Festival Categories: